top of page

 Tips & Variations

-• Extra crispy: Press the coconut firmly onto the shrimp
+• Extra crispy: Press the coconut coating firmly onto the shrimp before frying.

-• Spicier sauce: Add extra sriracha or chili crisp
+• Spicier sauce: Add extra sriracha, chili crisp, or a pinch of cayenne.

 Make-Ahead & Storage